LINE OPERATIONS SAFETY AUDIT (LOSA) |

 investigations also look for a primary cause, most often

-investigations are autopsies of the system, conducted after
+Accident investigations are autopsies of the system,

-1.2.17 There is emerging consensus
+1.2.17 There is emerging consensus within

-pursuing innovative approaches rather than updating or
+innovative approaches rather than updating or optimizing

-of investigating failures and monitoring accident
+investigating failures and monitoring accident statistics,

 1.3 A CONTEMPORARY APPROACH TO